-As we show, seismic models of the oceanic lithosphere would benefit from constraints to ensure physical plausibility.
-The physical constraints we apply are based on a simple physical model of heat transfer in the oceanic upper mantle shown in Figure 10 in which a conductive layer is underlain by a convective mantle.
-This thermodynamical model is effected by a thermal parameterization which is simply the solution to the differential equations that represent conductive and convective cooling in each layer smoothly joined by a transition region.
+As we show, seismic models of the oceanic lithosphere would benefit from added constraints to ensure physical plausibility.
+The physical constraints we will apply are based on the simple physical model of heat transfer in the oceanic upper mantle shown in Figure 10 in which a conductive layer is underlain by a convective mantle.
+This thermodynamical model is effected by a thermal parameterization that represents conductive and convective cooling in each layer smoothly joined by a transition region.